thedataquarry/rustinpieces/pieces/meilisearch_with_cli/README.md

 ## Performance

 One big performance advantage Rust has over Python in CLIs, as a compiled language, is startup time.
-With Python there is overhead associated with starting the Python interperter which causes a noticable delay in startup time, while Rust is almost instant.
+With Python, there is overhead associated with starting the Python interpreter which causes a noticeable delay in startup time, while Rust is almost instant.
 An informal test using the `time` command illustrates this well.
 For `create-index`, the Rust program runs in an average of 184ms while the Python program average is 796ms on a System76 Lemur Pro with a 13th Gen Intel Core i7-1355U processor and 40GB of